Medically reviewed on July 25, 2017.

 You should not use this medicine if you are allergic to tipiracil or trifluridine.

-To make sure tipiracil and trifluridine is safe for you, tell your doctor if you have:
+To make sure tipiracil and trifluridine is safe for you, tell your doctor if you have ever had:

 if you are pregnant or may become pregnant.